scammi/membrane-potential-sim/README.md

 ![](https://media.giphy.com/media/IeGEyz3wNrq2pzlvIj/giphy.gif)

 #### Array of cells
+Every square is a cell object and holds in it's state the result of the GHK equation thats calculated 30 times per second.
-First square from the right triggers the rest in a secuential fashion.
+The first cell on the left triggers the rest in a secuential fashion.

+![](https://media.giphy.com/media/QZ1anIbB4oDKCK22bG/giphy.gif)

 When white the cell is in resting potential, when red it has been depolarized.

-![](https://media.giphy.com/media/QZ1anIbB4oDKCK22bG/giphy.gif)